1111darsh/1111darsh/README.md

 ### Hi👋

 I'm Darshan Mistry.
-For the last 14 months, I have been a DevOps Engineer at Borndigital.
-Managing AWS, GCP, and manages all servers deploy in the company with good network handling.
-I have worked closely with my project manager and other seniors and build some key relationships.
-I have completed a professional DevOps course from IBM and I get a certificate from IBM.
-I have done some courses from udemy so it will help me with my works.
-Altho I love my current experience, I feel I'm now ready for a more challenging assignment and this position excites me.
+For the last 2 years, I am working as an Enthusiastic DevOps Engineer.
+I am able to manage AWS and GCP Cloud platform.
+I love to work on Linux and automated things with my good python and bash scripting skills.
+I can design Infrastructure using container technology and Kubernetes.
+I owned 6+ certificates in DevOps and Linux; and completed 11+ professional projects in my carrier with good feedback.
+Altho I love my current work and Position.
+I feel, Now I'm ready for a more challenging projects and resposibily and this excites me.